 In November 1821 he sailed from Deptford for Hobart Town in the Phoenix with 3 officers and 50 soldiers as escort to 182 convicts.
 This party regrouped with others from their regiment in Sydney to relieve the garrison in Australia.
 Cameron was appointed commandant of Port Dalrymple on 14 December 1822, sailed from Sydney with his troops on 19 January 1823 and landed in Van Diemen's Land on 1 February.
 During his term as commandant, Cameron was involved in the turbulent exchanges regarding the location of George Town as the administrative and military headquarters for northern Tasmania and the role of the garrison in the government of the colony.
 Finally, Cameron was ordered to remove his station to Launceston in 1824.
 In addition to assisting in reforming the public service, Cameron engaged fully in the life of the young colony.
 He was appointed a justice of the peace on 5 March 1823 and became an active supporter of a new Presbyterian Church.
 He was a widely respected officer and indicated his intention to retire in Tasmania at the end of his military service.
 He was relieved as commandant on 6 April 1825 and returned to Sydney with his troops later that mouth.

 Cameron was married at Guernsey on 6 March 1807 to Mary, daughter of Ewen MacDonnell.
-They had at least two sons: Donald Meeut who became a major in his father's regiment, and Charles Duncan who had a distinguished career in the British consular service.
 After his wife's death Cameron married Luduvina Rosa Da Silva, a nobleman's daughter, in Portugal in 1812.
 After his death Luduvina married Captain John Finnis in Sydney in 1832.
 Of her seven children by Cameron, the eldest daughter, Charlotte (1813-1885) married William Dutton at Sydney in 1831, Julian married Dr George Bennett of Sydney and Luduvina (1824-1851) married (Sir) George Kingston in 1841.
 The eldest surviving son, Ewen Wallace (1816-1876), was a partner of Thomas Mort, and a founder of the Union Club and Prince Alfred Hospital; in August 1859 he received the grant of Merton, 2000 acres (809 ha) on the Hunter River at Muswellbrook, for which his father had applied before he left Australia.